djeang/parent-chaining/readme.md

 ## Example

-For developers, the most familiar tree structure is probably the HTML DOM.
+For developers, the most familiar tree structure is probably HTML DOM.
 So let's see how to create a HTML DOM instance with an API based on *Parent-Chaining* pattern.

 ```